-Barbara Grünewald

-Head of Strategic Asset Allocation

-Andreas Koester

-Co-Head of Global Asset Allocation

-Philipp Schoettler

-GAA Head Credit Strategies

-Simon Smiles

-Chief Investment Officer - UHNW

-Rachel Whittaker

-Sustainable Investing Strategist
+Barbara Grünewald, Head of Strategic Asset Allocation Andreas Koester, Head of Global Asset Allocation Philipp Schoettler, GAA Head Credit Strategies Simon Smiles, Chief Investment Officer - UHNW Rachel Whittaker, Sustainable Investing Strategist

 This report has been prepared by UBS Financial Services Inc. ("UBS FS").

 Please see important disclaimer and disclosures at the end of the document.

 Many investors express interest in sustainable investing, but do not have a clear idea of how they can achieve both sustainable/impact objectives and financial returns in diversified investment portfolios.
 Conventional portfolios focus exclusively on delivering risk-adjusted returns, but do not proactively consider the positive or negative social and environmental effects of underlying investments, and are not motivated by opportunities to drive positive change.
-Yet there is rapidly growing recognition by leading institutional and individual investors that environmental, social, and governance (ESG) factors can materially impact investment fundamentals, valuations, and long-term returns, both positively and negatively.
+Yet there is rapidly growing recognition by leading institutional and individual investors that environmental, social and governance (ESG) factors can materially impact investment fundamentals, valuations and long-term returns, both positively and negatively.
 Investors who understand this linkage and see these considerations as key objectives are working to integrate them into processes and portfolios by design.
 Differing preferences mean that investors do so in a range of ways, with some prioritizing risk mitigation, some focusing on long-term opportunities, and others seeking to actively drive specific societal and environmental outcomes.

-The objective of our Sustainable Investing (SI) portfolios is to provide investors, by design, with 100% SI exposures (excluding cash) that also have expected volatility-adjusted returns comparable to traditional portfolios.
-While the sustainable investing product set has evolved in recent years to meet increased demand, this universe still skews toward exclusion-based strategies.
-Our approach to incorporating non-financial objectives into portfolio construction focuses on utilizing only asset class and strategy building blocks with explicit sustainable investing benefits that can be clearly articulated and demonstrated.
+To address this opportunity, we investigated how to design Sustainable Investing (SI) portfolios with 100% SI exposures (excluding cash) that also have expected volatility-adjusted returns comparable to traditional portfolios.
+While the sustainable investing product set has evolved over the years to meet increased demand, this universe still skews toward exclusion-based strategies.
+Our approach to incorporating non-financial objectives into portfolio construction focused on utilizing only asset class and strategy building blocks with explicit sustainable investing benefits that can be clearly articulated and demonstrated.

-Ongoing research and the development of new building blocks led the UBS.
-Wealth Management USA Asset Allocation Committee (AAC) to update the SI.
-Strategic Asset Allocations (SAAs).
-The update added ESG engagement high-yield bonds to the SAA.
-Based on the UBS Capital Market Assumptions (CMAs), the SAAs have similar estimated total returns and total risks as the existing UBS House View SAAs.
-Each exposure selected contributes differently to impacting people and the planet, moving beyond simple avoidance of harmful effects and focusing instead on funding social and environmental leaders and projects, and in certain cases actively contributing to positive change.
+This research led the UBS Wealth Management US Asset Allocation Committee (AAC) to develop a new suite of SI Strategic Asset Allocations (SAAs) (see Introducing the House View Sustainable Investing Strategic Asset Allocations, dated 11 June 2018).
+Based on the UBS Capital Market Assumptions (CMAs) they have similar estimated total returns and total risks as the existing UBS House View SAAs.
+Each exposure selected for the SAAs contributes differently to impacting people and the planet, moving beyond simple avoidance of harmful effects and focusing instead on funding social and environmental leaders and projects, and in certain cases actively contributing to positive change.
 As the sustainable investing product universe expands over time to include more asset classes and outcomes-focused strategies, we expect to evolve these portfolios.
 We see this portfolio approach as compelling for investors who want to achieve their financial return objectives while also targeting social and environmental objectives.